deadlyvipers/dojo_rules/introduction.md

 ### Favourite code school path.

-Right now I think my favourite code school path is `git` track.
+Right now I think my favourite code school path is `git` track from `electives`.
 I am hooked to it.
 Already I am a seasoned programmer but I think it has already taught me so many things that I didn't knew before.

 ** If you are reading this, you are awesome **